Norlock/neo-api-rs/src/search/async-in-dyn-dispatch.md

 }
 ```

-This trait can for example be implemented as following:
+This trait can be implemented as following:

 ```rust
 struct ExecPreview {